IBM/zmodstack-solutions/ibm/seaa/scripts/admin/README.md

 # Admin Scripts
-Scripts used to administer OpenShift and z/OS Endpoints
+Scripts used to administer OpenShift and z/OS Endpoints resources.

 - cleanzpm.sh - remove zpm from install directory on z/OS endpoint
 - source-zpm-envs.sh - source IBM Open Enterprise Languages in an install directory on a z/OS endpoint